Lamg2799/stock-market-analysis/README.md

 # Stock Analysis App

+### Samples images are available in the sample-images folder

 ## Description

 - Retrieves stock positions for a Questrade clients account, webscrapes news related to these positions and